SlowsieNT/Genshin-Impact/README.md

 (Used for auto generate random mail & copy it, and then copy verification code for mihoyo account)

 ## Retrier3 (alpha phase)
-Supports only 1920x1080 during alpha.
+Supports only 1920x1080 during alpha, it is time consuming to support multiple resolutions.<br>
 The day has finally come, v3 is quite stable unlike v2 itself.<br>
 Although is no easy to download like v2, but the code is more readable!<br>